30 Days From Yesterday: A Journey Through Time and Calculation

 Understanding the Basics: Days, Months, and Years

 Before we embark on our 30-day journey, let's establish a foundation.
 Our Gregorian calendar, the system most of the world uses, comprises years, months, and days.
-A year typically has 365 days, except for leap years, which occur every four years (with exceptions for century years not divisible by 400).
+Even so, a year typically has 365 days, except for leap years, which occur every four years (with exceptions for century years not divisible by 400).
 Months have varying lengths, ranging from 28 days (February in a common year) to 31 days.
 This variability is the crux of the challenge when calculating future dates.

 Calculating "30 Days From Yesterday" – Step-by-Step